usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 `size` is encoded in network byte order (big endian).
 If a size is given in the command (e.g. for multi-write) the sizes should match.

-There can only be 0 or 1 binary transfers per command.\
+There can only be 0 or 1 binary transfer per command.\
 An unexpected binary transfer is to be ignored by the emulator so that it will correctly receive and discard it without breaking the stream.